demonnezuko/vpnhelper/README.md

 # VPNHelper
-Set of various scripts for connecting and managing various **free** vpn services
+Set of various scripts for connecting and managing various **free** vpn services.

 ## VPN Services